jagratadeb/LearnDSA/README.md

 ## Project Overview

 **LearnDSA** is a comprehensive collection of code examples, notes, and patterns designed to help learners and developers master Data Structures and Algorithms (DSA) using C and C++.
 The repository is organized by topic, covering fundamental concepts, advanced techniques, and practical coding patterns.
-It serves as a reference and practice resource for students, educators, and professionals preparing for technical interviews or deepening their understanding of DSA.
+It serves as both a reference and a practice resource for students, educators, and professionals preparing for technical interviews or strengthening their understanding of DSA.

 ## Directory and File Structure